From Dominoes to Hexagons: Generating matchings

-\begin{proof} We proceed by induction on the number of strands.
-Pick a minimal interval from~$a$ to~$b$ that does not include the basepoint.
-Without loss of generality, suppose $a < b$.
-Now consider what happens when we run a boundary-parallel strand~$S$ from~$a$ to~$b$ crossing a pair of adjacent endpoints~$c$ (pointing out) and~$d$ (pointing in).
-Let the strand ending at~$c$ be~$T$, and the strand ending at~$d$ be~$U$, with other endpoint~$e$ and~$f$, respectively.
+\begin{proof} We count the number of crossings in a standard diagram by induction on the number of strands.
+Pick a minimal interval, say from~$a$ to~$b$.
+By Lemma~\ref{lem:count-order}, we may suppose the interval does not contain the basepoint.
+By symmetry, we may suppose $a < b$.
+Now consider what happens when we run a boundary-parallel strand~$S$ from~$a$ to~$b$ crossing a pair of adjacent out-endpoint~$c$ and in-endpoint~$d$.
+Let the two other strands be~$T$ and~$U$, so that $S$ is linked with a strand $T$ from another point~$e$ to~$c$ and a strand $U$ from~$d$ to another point~$f$.
 Let the diagram (with one fewer strand) above~$S$ be $D'$.
-Consider the location of~$e$ and~$f$ relative to~$a$ and~$b$: \begin{description} \item[Case 1. $e < a$, $f < a$] The crossing between~$S$ and~$T$ is parallel, the crossing between~$S$ and~$U$ is anti-parallel, and any crossing created or destroyed between~$T$ and~$U$ is anti-parallel. \item[Case 2. $b < e$, $b < f$] The crossing between~$S$ and~$T$ is anti-parallel, the crossing between~$S$ and~$U$ is parallel, and any crossing created or destroyed between~$T$ and~$U$ is anti-parallel. \item[Case 3. $f < a < b < e$] The crossings between~$S$ and~$T$ and~$S$ and~$U$ are both anti-parallel, while~$D'$ has one fewer parallel crossing between~$T$ and~$U$ than~$D$ does. \item[Case 4. $e < a < b < f$] The crossings between~$S$ and~$T$ and~$S$ and~$U$ are both parallel, while~$D'$ has one more parallel crossing between~$T$ and~$U$ than~$D$ does. \end{description} Note that we cannot have $a < e < b$ or $a < f < b$ by the assumption that~$S$ is minimal.
-In each case, the sum
+Consider the location of~$e$ and~$f$ relative to~$a$ and~$b$.
+(Note neither $e$ nor~$f$ can be between $a$ and~$b$, since $T$ and~$U$ are linked with~$S$ by the assumption that $[a,b]$ was a minimal interval.) \begin{description} \item[Case 1. $e < a$, $f < a$] The linking between $S$ and~$T$ is parallel, the linking between $S$ and~$U$ is anti-parallel, and any linking created or destroyed between~$T$ and~$U$ is anti-parallel. \item[Case 2. $b < e$, $b < f$] The linking between~$S$ and~$T$ is anti-parallel, the linking between~$S$ and~$U$ is parallel, and any linking created or destroyed between~$T$ and~$U$ is anti-parallel. \item[Case 3. $f < a < b < e$] The linkings between~$S$ and~$T$ and~$S$ and~$U$ are both anti-parallel, while $T$ and~$U$ are parallel linked in~$D$ but not in~$D'$. \item[Case 4. $e < a < b < f$] The linkings between~$S$ and~$T$ and~$S$ and~$U$ are both parallel, while $T$ and~$U$ are parallel linked in~$D'$ but not in~$D$. \end{description} In each case, the number of parallel linked strands in~$D'$ decreased by~$1$ relative to~$D$ as a result of this crossing. \end{proof}

-is equal to~1.
-Thus each triple crossing over a pair of strands along this boundary-parallel strand gives a net gain of 1 in the count of parallel crossings. \end{proof}